fvwmorg/fvwmorg.github.io/Wiki/Tips/index.md

 ---
-layout : wiki
+layout: wiki
-title : Fvwm Tips
+title: Fvwm Tips
-type : main
+type: main
-weight : 800
+weight: 800
-description : |
+description: |
   These are a collection of tips to deal with various tasks.

 ---